YongSoonTan/CNN-SPP/README.md

  For ASL with digits and NUS hand gesture dataset, training set with and without augmented data are both provided, where augmented training sets are compressed into parts.

  Data augmentation needs to be applied to the each fold of the training sets, images are not augmented in real-time during training.
+ To generate augmented data for ASL dataset, please read instruction on line 16 in Data_Aug.py.

 | ASL
 |---------------------------------------------------------------------------------------------------------